 You can obtain information about the Network Server, such as version and current property values, Java information, and Derby database server information, by using the sysinfo utility.
-The sysinfo utility is available from scripts, the command line, the NetworkServerControl API, and through the servlet interface.
+The sysinfo utility is available from scripts, the command line, and the NetworkServerControl API.